Urban Legends That Actually Happened Oct 14, 2015 1:33:27 GMT -5

 Runaway Gurney.
 Legend: A patient in a hospital dies when the gurney he’s on rolls away and tips over.
 Reality: In 1991 in Canonsburg, Pennsylvania, 76-year-old Edward Juchniewicz was being transported from a nursing home to a hospital when the ambulance attendants left his gurney unattended for a moment.
 The gurney rolled away and fell, injuring the man, who ultimately died of his injuries.

 Decapitation by Elevator.
 Legend: A person’s body part – leg, arm, or even head – gets stuck in an elevator door and as the elevator moves, he or she is torn apart.
-Reality: In 2003, Dr. Hitoshi Nikaidoh, a surgical resident at a Houston hospital, entered an elevator just as the doors were closing and his head got stuck.
-The elevator began to ascend, leaving Dr. Nikaidoh's body on the previous floor.
-He was decapitated and the woman inside the elevator was trapped with the remains of his head until firefighters arrived.
+Reality: In 2003, Dr. Hitoshi Nikaidoh, a surgical resident at Christus St. Joseph Hospital in Houston, entered an elevator just as the doors were closing and his head got stuck.
+The elevator began to ascend, leaving Dr. Nikaidoh’s body on the previous floor.
+He was decapitated and the woman inside the elevator was trapped with the head until firefighters arrived.

 Dead Body as Halloween Decoration.
 Legend: A “dead body” hanging from a tree at Halloween is actually a real corpse.
 Reality: On October 26, 2005, a 42-year-old woman hanged herself from a tree in Frederica, Delaware, and no one noticed for several hours because it was Halloween and everyone assumed the hanging body was merely a decoration.